Home Insurance Glossary of Terms

 Exclusions

 Insurance companies won't pay out for certain risks or types of loss or damage.
-These exclusions will be clearly set out in your policy terms and conditions.
+These will be clearly set out in your policy terms and conditions.

 Family legal protection